Skip to main content

 Link

 I had a Blue Yeti previously and I didn’t care for its mini USB connection and audio quality so I upgraded to the Shure SM7B.
 Honestly I didn’t do much research here I just went with the microphone that was most popular with content creators on Twitch and YouTube.
-Perhaps I should have done more research since I had to buy a preamp to really get the most out of this microphone with my audio interface.
+Perhaps I should have done more research here since I ended up buying a Cloudlifter CL-1 and Focusrite Scarlett 2i2 (3rd Gen) to drive this microphone before swapping those out for the Rode Rodecaster Duo.

 Rode Rodecaster Duo #